 Patrick eventually escaped and sailed back to his family in Britain.
 But prompted by a vision, he chose to return to Ireland on his Christian mission.
 He came up Strangford Lough and today it is well worth lingering at the many ancient sites and attractions that speak of him around these parts.

-At the St Patrick's Centre, there's an exhibition dedicated to telling his story.
+At The Saint Patrick Centre, there's an exhibition dedicated to telling his story.
 At Saul there's a gorgeous replica of an early church and round tower on the spot of his reputed first sermon and wooden church in Ireland.
 On the crest of Slieve Patrick there's a huge statue in his honour, and panoramic views of the spot where he first landed.
 And there's much more.

 In 445, Patrick established the Seat of Armagh as the centre of Christian learning in Ireland.
 Today, with two towering cathedrals celebrating the saint's, life, legacy and mission, Armagh is a rich cultural experience and one of the highlights of the Heartland of St Patrick.

 There's a lot more than history though.
-Armagh's elegant Georgian streets and lively shops, bars and restaurants will offer entertaining complements to your discovery of St Patrick.
+Armagh's elegant Georgian streets and lively shops, bars and restaurants offer entertaining complements to your discovery of Saint Patrick.